3.1.1 Geometric Optics#

 Prompts

-• The optical path length \(L = \int n \, \mathrm{d}s\) plays the role of “action” for light.
-What is the analogous quantity in classical mechanics, and why is the parallel significant?
+The optical path length \(L = \int n \, \mathrm{d}s\) plays the role of “action” for light.
+What is the analogous quantity in classical mechanics, and why is this parallel significant?

 Lecture Notes#